bihealth/NeatMS/docs/first-steps/data-format.md

 # Create the peak dataframe
 feature_dataframe <- as.data.frame(chromPeaks(xdata))

-# Retrieve the sample names
+# Retrieve the sample names and store it as a dataframe
 sample_names_df <- as.data.frame(sampleNames(xdata))

-# Create a "sample_name" column in the peak dataframe
+# Rename the unique column "sample_name"
 colnames(sample_names_df) <- c("sample_name")

 # Generate the correct sample ids for matching purposes
+# XCMS sampleNames() function returns sample names ordered by their ids
 sample_names_df$sample <- seq.int(nrow(sample_names_df))

-# Attach the sample names to the main dataframe
+# Attach the sample names to the main dataframe by matching ids (sample column)
 feature_dataframe <- left_join(feature_dataframe,sample_names_df, by="sample")

 # Export the data as csv.
-Note: Set row.names to FALSE as NeatMS does not need them
+# Note: Set row.names to FALSE as NeatMS does not need them
 file_path <- "path/to/the/unaligned_feature_table.csv"
 write.csv(feature_dataframe,file_path, row.names = FALSE)

 ```

+> *When using your own code to reconstruct the dataframe, make sure to respect the correct order of the samples by matching the correct sample id to the correct sample name*